Ataur Rahman Khan Kaiser: Early life

-Kaiser completed his master's degree in Art from the University of Dhaka in Political Science.
+Kaiser completed his master's in political science from the University of Dhaka.

 Career

 Kaiser joined Awami League in 1969 after being inspired by Awami League politician M. A. Aziz.
-He was elected to the National Assembly of Pakistan from Anwara-Banshkhali-Kutubdia in Chittagong District in 1970.
-After the Independence of Bangladesh, he was elected General Secretary of South Chittagong unit of Bangladesh Awami League.
-He was made the Ambassador of Bangladesh to Russia and South Korea.
-He was a Presidium Member of Bangladesh Awami League.
+After the independence of Bangladesh, he was elected general secretary of the South Chittagong chapter of the Awami League.
+He was made Bangladesh's ambassador to Russia and South Korea.
+He was a presidium member of the Bangladesh Awami League.

 Death

 Kaiser was injured in a road accident while on his way to the funeral of Osman Sarwar Alam Chowdhury on 28 August 2010.
 He received treatment at Apollo Hospital Dhaka and later was sent to Singapore.
 He was brought back to Bangladesh and admitted to Chittagong Medical College Hospital.
 He died on 9 October 2010 in Chittagong Medical College Hospital, Bangladesh.